And YES, you can still register for it.

 - New England Mystery Writers of America President Steve Ulfelder.
 His first Conway Sax novel "Purgatory Chasm" was an Edgar finalist.
 His series is published by Minotaur Books.

-A Tine to Live, a Tine to Die, is the first in the cozy Local Foods Mystery series published by Kensington Publishing.
+- Edith Maxwell who writes not one but TWO series.
+Her latest, A Tine to Live, a Tine to Die, is the first in the cozy Local Foods Mystery series published by Kensington Publishing.

 - Liz Mugavero just published her first Pawsitively Organic series mystery, Kneading to Die, also from Kensington.